 Outdoor Burning Restricted in Some Counties

 FRANKFORT, Ky.
-(April 27, 2021) – Ozone season is set to begin and for some Kentucky counties that means taking extra care to learn before you burn.
-From May 1 through Sept.
-30, open burning in Boone, Boyd, Bullitt, Campbell, Jefferson, Kenton, Lawrence, and Oldham counties is restricted to protect air quality.
-This is especially important this year as Kentucky fights through the Coronavirus pandemic.
+(May 1, 2023) – May 1 marks the beginning of ozone season in the Commonwealth, and for some, that means taking extra care to learn before you burn.
+From May 1 through September 30, outdoor burning in Boone, Boyd, Bullitt, Campbell, Jefferson, Kenton, Lawrence, and Oldham counties is restricted to protect air quality.

 Ground-level ozone is a summertime health risk, created when pollutants chemically react in the atmosphere in the presence of heat and sunlight.

-From May through September, the open burning of household rubbish, brush, tree limbs, leaves and natural growth from land clearing are not permitted in Boone, Boyd, Bullitt, Campbell, Kenton, and Oldham counties.
-A portion of Lawrence County is subject to open burning restrictions during ozone season.
+From May through September, outdoor burning of household rubbish, brush, tree limbs, leaves and natural growth from land clearing is not permitted in Boone, Boyd, Bullitt, Campbell, Kenton, and Oldham counties.
+A portion of Lawrence County is also subject to open burning restrictions during ozone season.
 Open burning is restricted year-round in Jefferson County.

-All of these counties have, at one time or another, been designated ‘non-attainment’ for ozone or particulate matter pollutants.
+All of these counties have, at one time or another, exceeded air quality standards for ozone or particulate matter pollution.

 Painted, stained or treated wood products such as fence posts, pallets, and furniture are illegal to burn, because they release dangerous toxins into the air.
 Items that cannot be recycled should be taken to a state-permitted landfill.

-To report illegal open burning or to learn more about open burning restrictions in your area, please call the Division for Air Quality at 502-782-6592 or email email@example.com , or visit the division’s website at http://bit.ly/OpenBurningKY .
+To report illegal open burning or to learn more about open burning restrictions in your area, please call the Division for Air Quality at 502-782-6592 or email firstname.lastname@example.org , or visit the division’s website at eec.ky.gov/Air.